-What is a dry beer, sake or drink?
-Asahi Super Dry Beer compared with non-dry beer and sake, and dry sake
+What is a dry beer or sake?
+Asahi Super Dry Beer vs non-dry beer, sake, and dry sake

 I went for a S$6 beer tasting workshop that answered this question with side-by-side samples to compare.
 It was organised by Asahi Beer in July 2023 for the launch of their updated Superdry Beer taste.
 They not only let us try different types of beer, but also sake, because the concept of dry and not dry started from sake.